 The Journalistic Writing Minor consists of six workshops:

-- English 160, a course in long-form journalism, is required.
-English 160 focuses on the most revolutionary period in contemporary journalism — the 1960s, when writers such as Tom Wolfe, Michael Herr, Gay Talese, Anthony Lukas, Norman Mailer, and Thomas B. Morgan vastly expanded the possibilities of nonfiction and adapted certain aspects of the novel (scenes, dialogue, structure) in order to better tell true-life stories.
-English 160 is typically offered each spring.
+- English 3408, a course in long-form journalism, is required.
+English 3408 focuses on the most revolutionary period in contemporary journalism — the 1960s, when writers such as Tom Wolfe, Michael Herr, Gay Talese, Anthony Lukas, Norman Mailer, and Thomas B. Morgan vastly expanded the possibilities of nonfiction and adapted certain aspects of the novel (scenes, dialogue, structure) in order to better tell true-life stories.
+English 3408 is typically offered each spring.
+(This course was previously numbered English 160.)

-- Select other courses in the craft or study of journalistic writing or the study of nonfiction or journalism are considered on a case-by-case basis.
+- Select other courses outside the English department in the craft or study of journalistic writing or the study of nonfiction or journalism are considered on a case-by-case basis.

 - Journalistic Writing Minors will also be interested in those English courses devoted to how historical changes in the material production of literature (such as the invention of the printing press and the growth of mass media) affect the fields of journalism and nonfiction; see the English Department’s Literature, Journalism and Print Culture concentration for an overview of such courses, and for a complete list of current courses in literary writing, visit the Department of English.